-Variant name:CITY E ,Variant: CITY E Automatic - One lady owner from new Launched to a dumb-founded motoring press in 1959, the Alec Issigonis-designed Mini introduced a whole new concept in car design.
+Variant name:CITY E ,Variant: CITY E Automatic - One lady owner from new, A superb example covering only 11,700 miles in 27 years.
+An outstanding car.
+Launched to a dumb-founded motoring press in 1959, the Alec Issigonis-designed Mini introduced a whole new concept in car design.

 Perfectly timed to capture the revolutionary mood of the Swinging Sixties, it crashed through the traditional class barriers that had surrounded British cars up to that point and everybody wanted to be seen in a Mini.
 No wonder the fundamental shape remained unaltered for an incredible 40 years.

 This remarkable City E Automatic has had just one lady owner from new and has only covered 11,700 miles in its 27 years to date.
 Supplied new by Eveleigh’s Garage of Exeter in October 1990, it has been religiously maintained by them ever since, the history file containing no fewer than 18 service sheets detailing regular upkeep over the years.